NCR Silver Review: Is It Right for Your Business?

 Users Don’t Like

 Inventory section difficult to use

 Emails are outdated

 NCR is a huge company that wants to handle all your POS and business needs, from ringing up a customer to making sure your employees get benefits.
-It provides quality hardware and software.
-As a result, it can be as simple or as complex as you need.
-It can be easy to get lost in all it offers, and pricing is not publicly available, so your best bet is to contact NCR or one of its local sellers and get a consultation.
+It provides quality hardware and software including NCR Silver for retail, but you will still need to sift through NCR’s products to customize the right POS system.
+As a result, it can be as simple or as complex as you need and it would be easy to get lost in all it offers.
+Pricing is not publicly available, so your best bet is to contact NCR or one of its local sellers and get a consultation.
 Go to the NCR website and arrange a consultation today.